-The material you should use to write the paper is the class notes, anything I said in class, the Glossary and the readings, including any extra glossary or readings posted on my website.
+The material you should use to write the paper is the class notes, anything I said in class, the Glossary and the readings.
 Don't forget the Glossary!
 I do not intend for you to use any other sources.
 I do not forbid it, but it won't help you.
 I want you to make use of all the readings that are relevant to your argument.
-Your grade will be lower if you fail to use a statement in a reading that is obviously relevant to your argument.
+Your grade will be lower if you fail to use a statement in a reading that is obviously relevant to your prompt.